 So you can personalize your home screen or app drawer with one of that home-screen replacement: note that a launcher modifies the software design and features of an Android operating system, without making any permanent changes.

 Unlike iPhone where Apple dictates how iOS looks and feels, one of Android’s features is that you can design as you like your phone’s interface.
-This flexibility can be seen as one of Android‘s best features (because you can easily change the interaction with the device as you like, even possibly being similar to the one of other O.S.) or as a drawback, because, when you buy a new Android smartphone, by default its UI can be very different from the one you had before (especially if the manufacturer change) so, at first, you could feel uncomfortable to use it.
+This flexibility can be seen as one of Android‘s best features (because you can easily change the interaction with the device as you like, even possibly being similar to the one of other O.S.) or as a drawback, because, when you buy a new Android smartphone, by default its UI can be very different from the one you had before (especially if it is of another manufacturer) so, at first, you could feel uncomfortable to use it.

 Therefore any Android device user can possibly continue to use the user interface he already knows and likes (or at least very similar to) … even one of another operating system.
 Sometimes I wonder how Microsoft can allow to let some launcher use an interface that is so evidently similar to Windows 10 one and, in particular, to the Windows 10 Mobile one.
 Are there no patents?
 Possibly this happens because Windows 10 Mobile will not be supported soon and they want to promote anyway, among users, similar Windows 10 PC user interfaces even on smartphones.

 You can even install and try more launchers and then decide which to keep and possibly enable from time to time.
-Even though you usually will choose to keep only one at the end, anyway you can always go back at least to the manufacturer default one, since you cannot uninstall it.
+Even though you usually will choose to keep only one at the end, anyway you can always go back at least to the manufacturer default one, since it cannot be uninstalled.

 You can then select the launcher you want from its Launch application section (IT: Schermata Home).
 In my case, it is listed only the Samsung default one and another one (Square Home) I installed from the Play Store: only the manifacturer one cannot be uninstalled, e.g. One UI Home (once called Schermata Home di Samsung Experience) for Samsung devices.